abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ## Defining products in terms of functions

-In the product definitions presented in the previous section worked by _zooming in_ into the individual elements of the product and seeing what they can be made of.
+The product definitions presented in the previous section worked by _zooming in_ into the individual elements of the product and seeing what they are made of.
 We may think of this as a _low-level_ approach to the definition.
-This time we will try to do the opposite --- we will try to be as oblivious to the contents of our sets as possible i.e. instead of zooming in we will _zoom out_, we will attempt to fly over the difficulties that we met in the previous section and provide a definition of a product in terms of functions and _external_ diagrams.
+This time we will try to do the opposite --- we will try to be as oblivious to the contents of our sets as possible i.e. instead of zooming in we will _zoom out_ and attempt to fly over the difficulties that we met in the previous section by providing a definition of a product in terms of functions and _external_ diagrams.

 To define products in terms of external diagrams, we must, given two sets, devise a way to pinpoint the set that is their product, by looking at the functions that come from/to them.
 To achieve that, we must first ask ourselves _what functions_ are defined for all products.
 The answer: we have two of those --- the functions for retrieving the two elements of the pair (the "getters", so to say).